This is a minimal change to the EVM to support calls and returns.

 Consumed gas: 50 | Consumed gas: 34

 Some real-time interpreter performance gains are reflected in the lower gas costs.
 But larger gains come from AOT and JIT compilers.
-In validated code (see the companion proposal), within each subroutine the depth of the stack at each instruction is the same on every execution, so a JIT can traverse the control flow in one pass, generating machine code on the fly, and an AOT can emit better code in linear time.
+In code that forgoes dynamic jumps, a single pass can check that the depth of the data stack at each instruction is the same on every execution — and code that passes is code a JIT can compile on the fly, and an AOT can compile to better machine code in linear time.
 (The Wasm, JVM, and .NET VMs share this property.)

 The EVM is a stack machine, but most real machines are register machines.
-Both routes are measured in this proposal's assets (rv64/): retired RISC-V instructions, counted exactly, on two kernels bracketing the workload space — an arithmetic-heavy loop and a call-heavy tree.
+Both routes — an interpreted register code, and ahead-of-time compilation to machine code — are measured in this proposal's assets (rv64/): executed RISC-V instructions, counted exactly, on two benchmark kernels bracketing the workload space — an arithmetic-heavy loop and a call-heavy tree.
 Three tiers of execution, at 256-bit and 64-bit word widths:

 | kernel | interpreted, 256 | interpreted, 64 | register IR, 256 | register IR, 64 | AOT, 256 | AOT, 64 |